MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/uwp.md

 ## 1. Register your app for Windows Notification Services (WNS)

 Before you can send notification using WNS, your app must be registered with Windows Store.
 This will provide you with credentials for your app that Mobile Center will use in authenticating with WNS.
-These credentials consist a Package Security Identifier (SID) and an application secret key.
+These credentials consist of a Package Security Identifier (SID) and an application secret key.
 To perform this registeration, you need to associate your app with Windows Store in Visual Studio.

 ### 1.1.
 Windows Store Association in Visual Studio